IBMTechSales/MoRE-AMA-Enablement/AMA-lab/README.md

     > **Note:** the log in credentials are User ID: **techzone** Password:
 **IBMDem0s\!**

-    f.
+    g.
 If you see the following screen, select the **Long out option (A)** and click **OK (B)**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./images/media/image10.png)

-    g.
+    h.
 Start the tWAS cluster named **tWASCluster1** by selecting **Servers (A)** -\> **Clusters (B)** -\> **WebSphere application server clusters (C)**, checking the **box next the tWASCluster1 (D)** and clicking **Start (E)**.